Why do you need a Financial Agreement or Consent Orders?

 So what do I do?

 You need to enter into a binding agreement with your ex, preferably by Consent Orders, so that the abovementioned matters can all be dealt with.
-You should make an appointment to speak with Jacinta Watkins or Hamish Williams about your matter, your first appointment is free and they can set out for you what steps you need to take and what that will cost you.
+You should make an appointment to speak with Hamish Williams about your matter, your first appointment is free and they can set out for you what steps you need to take and what that will cost you.

 Consent Orders and Financial Agreements